casawa/corona_social_dist_sim/README.md

 one will need to make in real life.

 ### The External Pitch
-Every day, with the information you have, you have a choice:
+Each day, with the information you have, you have a choice:
-- Should you leave your home and continue your regular routine, or stay at home?
+- Should you leave home and do your regular routine, or stay at home?

 Everyone else also has this choice and information, and may think similar to what you're thinking -- and your choice likely influences theirs.
 In this simulation, they think the exact same way you do.
 So if you think there's a small risk and have a 10% chance of staying at home, everyone else is also thinking as such.